Vladchenko/Android-Study/android_study/src/main/java/com/example/vladislav/androidstudy/dagger2/example2/readme.txt

-Another dagger demo.
+Example2 dagger demo.
+All classes are provided through Dagger module.
 For now, interactor is injected into activity.
-Wrong approach, but will do for now.
+Wrong approach, but will do for now, a point here is to learn dagger and not make a clean architecture.